-An Employee Value Proposition (EVP) is the backbone of your employer brand and must answer two essential questions: (1) What can employees expect of your company? and (2) What does your company expect of the candidate or employee?
-Your EVP should accurately explain what kind of culture prospective candidates can look forward to as an employee at your company.
-Because an EVP is utilized during the recruitment stage, approach it as a way to gauge the desirability of your company culture.
+An employee value proposition is the backbone of your employer brand and must answer two essential questions: What can employees expect of your company and what does your company expect of the candidate or employee?
+Your employee value proposition should accurately explain what kind of culture prospective candidates can look forward to as an employee at your company.
+Because an employee value proposition is utilized during the recruitment stage, approach it as a way to gauge the desirability of your company culture.

 No successful strategy is complete without assessing your plan’s progress.
 While carrying out your plan, ask your employees for their feedback.
 This will help make sure that your efforts are not only effective, but that your objectives have the backing of your staff.
 Anonymous pulse surveys where individuals can provide feedback will ultimately help to create a positive work culture built on trust and communication.

 Improving your company culture is no small feat, but it can be done.
-Take a look at how these four companies changed their organizational culture for the better.
+Take a look at some of these examples of four companies that are making moves to change organizational culture for the better.

-Chicago-based software engineering firm, Solstice, purposefully designed its office floor plan with company culture in mind.
-“We wanted every space in our office to be truly functional and usable for our employees while also allowing the office to highlight our culture,” says Valerie Sokola, Executive Assistant and Senior Office Manager.
+Chicago-based IT consulting firm Kin + Carta purposefully designed its office floor plan with company culture in mind.
+“We wanted every space in our office to be truly functional and usable for our employees while also allowing the office to highlight our culture,” Valerie Sokola, executive assistant and senior office manager, told Built In.
 “We mixed open collaboration areas with bookable conference rooms, sit-to-stand desks and networking areas to give our employees a variety of choices for how and where they can work.”

-“HyperScience gives employees the ability to do our jobs exceptionally well without compromising our lives outside of the office — or the lives of our colleagues,” says Sarah Bierenbaum, Vice President of Customer Success.
+“HyperScience gives employees the ability to do our jobs exceptionally well without compromising our lives outside of the office — or the lives of our colleagues,” Sarah Bierenbaum, vice president of customer success, told Built In.
 “I am a woman, a mother, a wife, a lover of theatre, a swimmer — the list goes on.
 The benefits, the perks and the culture they support allow me to bring my full self to the table and know I’m welcome.”

-For the team at Paylocity, a cloud-based payroll and HCM software company based in Schaumburg, IL, hiring for cultural has been the key to successfully improving their organizational culture.
-“As we look to grow our teams, we look for folks that will add to and improve our culture; tech skills are not enough,” says Christine Pellini, Senior Director of Product and Technology at Paylocity.
+For the team at Paylocity, a cloud-based payroll and HCM software company, hiring for culture has been the key to successfully improving their organizational culture.
+“As we look to grow our teams, we look for folks that will add to and improve our culture; tech skills are not enough,” Christine Pellini, vice president of product and technology at Paylocity, told Built In.

-“We’re fortunate to have a strong organizational culture and articulation of that in our principles, which we make part of our onboarding for everyone that joins us,” adds Brian Wolkenberg, Director of Product and Technology.
+“We’re fortunate to have a strong organizational culture and articulation of that in our principles, which we make part of our onboarding for everyone that joins us,” Brian Wolkenberg, director of product and technology, added.
 “Successful teams engrain our principles into their routines and norms, and include regular feedback loops on how well we’re living them.
 Lastly, we create opportunities for teams to meet up throughout the year to reinforce culture and strengthen relationships.”

 For OwnBackup, a cloud-based backup solutions provider located in New York, establishing a culture committee helped ensure all their culture initiatives stayed on track.
-The committee includes “employees from across the company who are tasked with ensuring we maintain our culture as we continue scaling rapidly,” says Robert Ween, Regional Sales Manager.
+The committee includes “employees from across the company who are tasked with ensuring we maintain our culture as we continue scaling rapidly,” Robert Ween, regional sales manager, told Built In.